charmbracelet/bubbletea/tutorials/commands/README.md

         case tea.KeyMsg:
             // Ctrl+c quits.
 Even with short running programs it's good to have
-            // an quit key, just incase your logic is off.
+            // a quit key, just incase your logic is off.
 Users will be very
             // annoyed if they can't exit.
             if msg.Type == tea.KeyCtrlC {
                 return m, tea.Quit